 The small Archipelago of the Seychelles in the middle of the Indian Ocean can surely be called one of the last real paradises.
 Granite cliffs rising from the sea, magnificent palm tree beaches, fine white sand, lush vegetation and green rainforests offer a wonderful contrast and the picture-perfect image of tropical islands.

 Can you imagine a visit to a private island without any tourists, with privacy, wonderful villas, the most beautiful beaches, best services, excellent cuisine and a very unique nature?
 Then Fregate Private Island is the perfect place for you.
 Once you arrive on Mahé, you can directly board your helicopter to fly out to Fregate Private Island in just about 15 minutes.
 If you are lucky enough to land at the ‘right’ time of the day, you would even have a whole welcome committee of giant turtles at the former landing strip.
 And for sure a unique stay that leaves nothing to be desired.
+We look forward to organise your travel arrangements.

 Did you know…